 Helping students through the impact of coronavirus

-This semester, nearly 80% of instruction is being offered remotely with some on-campus instruction in select courses requiring specialized equipment, clinical rotations, or other face-to-face learning.
-Whether your courses are online or on-ground this fall, ETSU is dedicated to providing the safest learning environment without sacrificing the high quality education students expect and deserve.
-Student services and offices (Dining Services, Sherrod Library, Culp Center, Financial Aid, etc.) will remain open for in-person and remote access.
+Nearly 80% of instruction is being offered remotely with some on-campus instruction in select courses requiring specialized equipment, clinical rotations, or other face-to-face learning.
+Whether your courses are online or on-ground, ETSU is dedicated to providing the safest learning environment without sacrificing the high quality education students expect and deserve.
+Student services and offices (Dining Services, Sherrod Library, Culp Center, Financial Aid, etc.) remain open for in-person and remote access.

-ETSU will begin the fall semester in Stage 2 with modifications.
+ETSU began the fall semester in Stage 2 with modificationsand will continue to operate in stage 2 for spring 2021.
 A series of operational stages, 1-4, were developed by the Future Operations Workgroup to provide levels of restrictions and other health and safety guidelines in response to the COVID-19 pandemic.
 ETSU transitioned to stage 2 in mid-June and began reopening campus.

 NOTE: Details within each operational stage are recommendations and may be modified as necessary.